zilishen/documentation/content/nap-waf/admin-guide/install.md

     sudo systemctl start nginx
     ```

-{{< note >}} Debian 10 / Debian 11 activates __AppArmor__ by default, but NGINX App Protect WAF will run in unconfined mode after being installed as it is shipped with no AppArmor profile.
+{{< note >}} Debian 10 / Debian 11 / Debian 12 activates __AppArmor__ by default, but NGINX App Protect WAF will run in unconfined mode after being installed as it is shipped with no AppArmor profile.
 To benefit from AppArmor access control capabilities for NGINX App Protect WAF, you will have to write your own AppArmor profile for NGINX App Protect WAF executables found in `/opt/app_protect/bin` such that it best suits your environment.
 {{< /note >}}